olilewis1/Project-Two/README.md

 #### Example of Data from API in Insomnia
 ![insomnia](./src/images/insomnia1.png)

-I wireframed the two basic pages in Photoshop, screen sharing with Oli.
+I wireframed the two basic pages in Photoshop, screen sharing with Anna.
 Then we wrote pseudocode before getting our plan signed off by the tutors. </br>
 </br>

 #### Wireframe for Home Component